cobylk/cobylk.io/content/index.md

 ### Hey there!
 My name is Coby, and I'm a student researcher with interest in mechanistic interpretability and a broader interest in most things related to technical AI safety and alignment.
 In my free time, I love composing and [performing classical music](tooltip:My primary instrument is the piano, though I played saxophone somewhat well and have unsuccessfully tried to learn the violin on several ocassions.), hiking, and skiing.
-I'm starting my undergrad  [this fall](tooltip:Yes, 2025.) at (coming soon).
+I'm starting my undergrad  [this fall](tooltip:Yes, 2025.) at Yale.

 Check out my...
 - [research projects](Research)